 Straddling the Arctic Circle, Lapland’s biggest city both in size and population is an obvious gateway to the north.
 As the home of Santa Claus, Rovaniemi has grown over the past few decades into a popular international holiday destination.
-With an international airport and a wide array of production and support services in Lapland, Rovaniemi is a convenient and comfortable way to film Lapland.
+With an international airport and a wide array of production and support services, Rovaniemi is a convenient and comfortable way to film Lapland.

 Situated at the crux of the Ounasjoki and Kemijoki Rivers, the city of Rovaniemi is a thriving urban center amidst easily-accessed wilderness.
 Ounasvaara hill rises just a few minutes’ walk from downtown and is a popular place for skiing in winter and hiking and orienteering in summer.
 A ten minute drive north will bring you to the Arctic Circle, where you can meet Santa in person.